commercetools-demo/admintools/app/README.md

 ## 🔗 How Everything Connects

-After the onboarding process completes, here's how all the pieces work together:
+Here's how all the pieces work together:

 ```
 👤 Seller Account (Verified)